Updated June 8, 2023

-- With Drupal, one can connect own website to other site and services.
+- With Drupal, one can connect own website to other sites and services.

-- It has effective display quality which has the ability to engage its readers.
+- It has effective display quality, which can engage its readers.

-- One can connect the website with different social media platforms such as Twitter, Facebook, Instagram, and many others.
+- One can connect the website with social media platforms such as Twitter, Facebook, Instagram, etc.

 - It has many customized themes to create an attractive website.
-One can also create its own theme by using a base theme for design web-based applications.
+One can also create a theme using a base theme for designing web-based applications.

-- It manages content on web applications, social media sites, informational sites, and member sites
+- It manages the content on web applications, social media, informational, and member sites.

-- With Drupal, one can add any type of content to their web-based applications such as video, text, blog, real-time statistics, menu handling, etc.
+- With Drupal, one can add any content to web-based applications such as video, text, blog, real-time statistics, menu handling, etc.

-- It has built-in temples for developing web-based applications, thus there is no need to start from scratch.
+- It has built-in temples for developing web-based applications; thus, starting from scratch is unnecessary.

 - With the help of Drupal’s built-in themes and templates, one can create an attractive and engaging website.

 - It has more than 700 plug-ins.
-As it is an open source, one can create own plug-ins.
+As it is open-source, one can create own plug-ins.

-- As compared to other CMS, Drupal doesn’t have a user-friendly interface.
+- Compared to other CMS, It doesn’t have a user-friendly interface.
 Professionals are required for installation.

 - It has less compatibility with other software as it is a new content management system.

-- It lacks in performance as compared to other Content Management System.
+- It lacks in performance as compared to other Content Management systems.
 It required a strong interconnection for smooth working.
-It also generates a big server load to the system.
+It also generates a big server load on the system.

 How this Technology Helps you in Career Growth?

-Drupal has gained a lot of popularity among numerous companies across the globe as well as India.
+It has gained a lot of popularity among numerous companies across the globe as well as in India.
 Adaptation of Drupal websites across the globe is driving the growth of Drupal professionals.
 Professionals with Drupal skills and experience have a lot of opportunities in this sector.
-Currently, more than one million websites and applications have Drupal as their Digital experience platform.
+More than one million websites and applications have Drupal as their Digital experience platform.
 It has become the first choice for thousands of content-rich, dynamic websites.
-Professionals can make their flourishing carrier in the field of Digital Media Developer, Web Developer, digital marketing, and many more.
-Everyone has different reasons for picking up different technologies but learning this surely adds benefit to your skillset and also offers a lot of growth opportunities.
+Professionals can make their flourishing carrier in the field of Digital Media developers, Web Developers, digital marketing, and many more.
+Everyone has different reasons for picking up different technologies but learning this benefits your skillset and offers many growth opportunities.

 In the above script, we have come up with essential points.
-This article gives detailed information about its uses, features, advantages, and disadvantages.
+This article details its uses, features, advantages, and disadvantages.
 With Drupal as a Digital experience platform, one can develop a feature-rich, interactive high-quality website that fulfills all web requirements.
 It helps companies or individuals to deliver web content to the right user at the right time.
-Organizations or individuals can create an innovative and dynamic website to engage their visitors.
+Organizations or individuals can create innovative and dynamic websites to engage their visitors.
 With basic knowledge, one can operate Drupal with ease.
-Besides, one should also take into account that heavy traffic and a slow internet connection can severely affect Drupal websites.
+Besides, one should also consider that heavy traffic and a slow internet connection can severely affect Drupal websites.

 This has been a guide to What is Drupal?
-Here we discussed the understanding of Drupal, advantages, disadvantages, how and why do we use Drupal.
+Here we discussed the understanding of Drupal, its advantages and disadvantages, and how and why we use Drupal.
 You can also go through our other suggested articles to learn more –